 The basic technologies provided by Microsoft – for example Microsoft Flow, PowerApps, and Microsoft Dynamics 365 for Finance and Operations – make it possible to provide specific apps for different scenarios and processes.

 Consistently using Microsoft technologies ensures that the integration of various business processes is given.
 The special benefit: All solutions are based on the Microsoft Common Data Services as the uniform database.
 Not only does this simplify the digitalization of business processes, it also makes it easier to implement a mobility strategy that is essential for approaching ERP and process support today.
 This uniform database also ensures faster evaluation and delivery of data using Microsoft tools for business intelligence (BI).
 The technical integration of IoT devices is not much of a problem here either.
-Handling and interpreting the resulting data, and linking these data to the typical ERP processes, represent the greatest challenges.
+Handling and interpreting the resulting data, and linking this data to the typical ERP processes, represent the greatest challenges.

 Last but not least, augmented reality solutions are increasingly becoming important in the service environment as well and can already be implemented today with the Microsoft portfolio.
 Remote maintenance support scenarios are no longer mere dreams of the future with the HoloLens augmented reality glasses from Microsoft in combination with the Skype for Business unified communications solution.